MirkoDinapoli/MirkoDinapoli/README.md

 ### About me
 - 🧑🏻‍🎓Bachelor Degree in Computer Engineering at [PoliTO](https://www.polito.it/)
-- 📖currently attending Master Degree in Artificial Intelligence and Data Analitycs at [PoliTO](https://www.polito.it/)
+- 📖currently attending Master Degree in Artificial Intelligence and Data Analytics at [PoliTO](https://www.polito.it/)

 Here I will share my journey in the world of AI and data analytics.